The 2021 evaluation and management (E/M) guidelines just implemented have changed AGAIN.

 You’ll learn how to wade through the unwieldy language of the most recent E/M guideline changes and quickly get to the specific information you need to choose the right level E/M code with confidence.

-Here are just a few of the proven, step-by-step E/M coding expert advice that you’ll receive by attending this upcoming online training:
+Here are just a few of the proven, step-by-step E/M coding expert advice that you’ll receive by attending this online training:

 - Master shared decision-making rules when a test is considered but not selected

 - Avoid over-counting data elements; know when tests may not be “unique”